-Know a Theatre: National Black Theatre
+Know a Theatre: Court Theatre of Chicago

 The groundbreaking Harlem company has broken literal ground, in plans for a prominent part within a mixed-use high-rise.